unterrichtdaniel/clariad/docs/Vision_and_Scope.md

 The following aspects are explicitly excluded from the current scope:

+1. **Direct LLM API Integration** - Clariad does not establish separate LLM connections but instead leverages Claude Desktop's existing LLM capability.

+2. **Support for Non-Claude MCP Clients** - While the MCP protocol could theoretically support other clients, Clariad is specifically designed and optimized for Claude Desktop.

-1. **Direct Code Execution Environment** - Clariad does not provide a runtime environment for executing code.
+3. **Direct Code Execution Environment** - Clariad does not provide a runtime environment for executing code.
 It integrates with existing CI/CD systems but does not replace them.

-2. **UI/UX Design Generation** - While Clariad can document UI requirements and suggest implementation approaches, it does not generate visual designs or UI mockups.
+4. **UI/UX Design Generation** - While Clariad can document UI requirements and suggest implementation approaches, it does not generate visual designs or UI mockups.

-3. **Infrastructure Provisioning** - Clariad documents deployment needs but does not directly provision cloud resources or infrastructure.
+5. **Infrastructure Provisioning** - Clariad documents deployment needs but does not directly provision cloud resources or infrastructure.

-4. **Training Data Management** - The system does not include features for collecting, labeling, or managing training data for AI models.

-5. **User Authentication/Authorization** - Clariad relies on GitHub's existing permissions and does not implement its own user management.
+6. **User Authentication/Authorization** - Clariad relies on GitHub's existing permissions and does not implement its own user management.

-6. **Standalone IDE Integration** - The focus is on GitHub integration rather than direct IDE plugins (VS Code, JetBrains, etc.).
+7. **Standalone IDE Integration** - The focus is on GitHub integration rather than direct IDE plugins (VS Code, JetBrains, etc.).

-7. **Non-Software Projects** - Clariad is specifically designed for software development and may not be suitable for hardware, mechanical, or other non-software projects.

 ## Stakeholders & Users